What Is Foley? Guide to Foley Sound Effects & Process

 Foley is the audio post-production performance of everyday sounds, performed live to picture.
 Named for Jack Foley, it underpins film, TV, games and animation.
 Blended with production sound, library sound effects and sound design, it helps enhance audio quality while keeping the story clear.

-By the end of this guide, you will know the Foley process end to end and how to brief, schedule and deliver with zero fuss.
-You will also learn how to record sound effects that sit in the balance without friction and enhance audio quality.
+By the end of this guide, you will know the Foley process from start to finish.
+You will learn how to brief, schedule, and deliver Foley without fuss.
+The guide also teaches you to record sound effects that fit the balance and enhance audio quality.

-How Foley differs from sound effects editing and sound design
+Foley vs. sound effects editing and sound design

 Sound effects editing focuses on curating and cutting library assets or field recording to fill gaps.